 This design ensures that when users explicitly stop the VPN, it remains stopped without unexpected reconnections.

-Starting from version 7.7.0, the SDK introduces a new policy that provides full support for the VPN On Demand feature.
-With this update, the SDK no longer automatically disables VPN On Demand when stop() is called.
+Starting from version 7.7.0, the SDK introduces a new start policy that enables an on-demand only mode.
+The SDK continues to disable VPN On Demand when stop() is called, as it did in previous versions.

 Migration Notes